Long WordPress forms can frustrate visitors, and when they give up halfway, you lose potential leads.

-It lets users save their progress and return later to finish the form when it’s more convenient.
-Not only does this improve the user experience, but it can also lead to more completed forms and higher-quality submissions.
+A Save & Continue feature solves this problem.
+It lets users save their progress and return later to finish the form at their convenience, improving the user experience and resulting in more completed forms and higher-quality submissions.

-In this guide, we’ll show you how to easily add Save & Continue functionality to your WordPress forms – so you don’t miss out on potential leads or customers.
+In this guide, we’ll show you exactly how to enable Save & Continue functionality in your WordPress forms, so you never miss out on potential leads or customers. ✅

 When to Use Save & Continue in WordPress Forms?